siddhantgoel/streaming-form-data/docs/index.rst

-:code:`streaming_form_data` provides a Python parser for parsing :code:`multipart/form-data` input chunks (the most commonly used encoding when submitting values through HTML forms).
-Chunk size is determined by the API user, but currently there are no restrictions on what the size should be, since the parser works byte-by-byte.
-This also means that passing the entire input as a single chunk should also work.
+:code:`streaming_form_data` provides a Python parser for parsing :code:`multipart/form-data` input chunks (the most commonly used encoding when submitting data through HTML forms).

+Chunk size is determined by the API user, but currently there are no restrictions on what the chunk size should be, since the parser works byte-by-byte (which means that passing the entire input as a single chunk should also work).

 Please note, that this library has only been tested with Python 3 (specifically, versions 3.3, 3.4, 3.5, and 3.6).